VoxelForge/VoxelForge/README.md

 * Built-in crafting guide which shows you crafting and smelting recipes
 * In-game help system containing extensive help about gameplay basics, blocks, items and more
-* Temporary crafting recipes.
-They only exist to make some otherwise inaccessible items available when you're not in creative mode.
-These recipes will be removed as development goes on an more features become available
 * Fully moddable (thanks to Minetest's powerful Lua API)
 * Ability to store books in bookshelves
 * Ability to create custom nether portal shapes